garlicxd/Fruit-Classification/README.md

 - [ ] **Automation**
     - [ ] Automate all parameters and their combinations with images.
 Save the plots and data outputs
 - [ ] **Experiments**
-    - [ ] Test with image augmentation - compare ours, theirs, and none
+    - [ ] Test with image augmentation - compare ours ✓, theirs, and none
     - [ ] Fine-Tune ResNet - unfreeze more than one layer
     - [ ] Compare Optimizers
     - [ ] Try different model architectures like MobileNet or EfficientNet